amortimer20/sehs-io/src/pages/c-sharp-fundamentals/activities/5-1-intro-to-oop.md

 - Objects are instances of a class.
     - An object gets its own set of fields when it is initialized.
     - Object fields and methods are accessed using the dot operator.
+- Classes are reference types
+    - If a variable of a given class type is assigned a value of another variable, only the memory address is copied.
+As a result, both variables refer to the same data in memory.

 #### Skills to Practice